sheikhbadar/smart-home-capsule/README.md

 ## ✨ Customization & Contribution

 - Fork the repo and submit pull requests for new features or improvements.
-- Suggestions for adding AI, advanced automation, or new device types are welcome!
+- Any suggestions are welcome!

 ---